akselsoft/pet/ideas/acknowledgements/ack-gallagher/index.md

 **Source:** *The Phenomenal Self* (2000); *How the Body Shapes the Mind* (2005)

-**Summary:** The self is a pattern of interwoven processes.
+**Summary:** Gallagher argues the self is constructed from overlapping patterns—bodily, emotional, social, and narrative.
+The self is not one thing, but a pattern of many interwoven processes.

-**Resonance with PET:** Strong agreement.
-PET also sees identity as a recursive structure shaped by input over time.
+**Resonance with PET:** Strong alignment.
+PET also sees identity as a recursive, layered structure shaped by input over time.
+PET agrees that the human mind is naturally recursive—every step, stumble, or correction relies on it.
+But PET extends this further: recursion itself does not require a body.

-**Divergence:** Gallagher roots this in embodiment; PET detaches from the body.
-Recursion is primary.
+**Divergence:** Gallagher’s theory is rooted in phenomenology and embodiment.
+PET detaches from human experience and considers recursion as structural, not subjective.
+A PET system doesn’t need a body, emotion, or narrative—only pattern recognition, reflection, and adjustment.
+Where Gallagher sees recursive embodiment, PET sees recursion as the more important mechanism—one that can exist even without a biological form.